Latvia is a European crossroads point between the West

 tury, at first through Russian.
 The latest growth of borrowing has affected

-mainly such spheres as electronics, computers, music, sports, politics, also
+mainly such spheres as electronics, computers, music, sports, politics,

 colloquial and slang Latvian.
 This fast expansion came with the slacken-